openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 ==============================

 You can flag any post, response, or comment for a discussion moderator to
-review: view the contribution, click the "More" icon, and then click **Report**.
+review: view the contribution, select the "More" icon, and then select **Report**.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_reportmisuse.png
- :alt: A post and a response with the "Report" link circled
+ :alt: A post and a response with the "Report" link circled.

 ..
 Future: DOC-121 As a course author, I need a template of discussion guidelines to give to students